R32 (New York City Subway car): Retirement

-Several cars taken out of revenue service were used for work service, handling such tasks as providing traction for B Division rail adhesion cars and refuse trains.
+Ten cars taken out of revenue service on December 12, 2010 were used for work service, handling such tasks as providing traction for B Division rail adhesion cars and refuse collection trains.
 They were eventually replaced by fifty R42 cars between 2020 and 2022.

 Longevity

 The longest-lasting R32s were in service for almost 58 years, currently the longest such service life in New York City rapid transit operations.
 They were the last cars built for the New York City Transit Authority – prior to its merger with the Metropolitan Transportation Authority in 1968 – to remain in service.
 The R32s had survived well past their specified service life of 35 years.
 They are the oldest rolling stock since the retirement of the Redbird trains, and the oldest rolling stock of any metro system in North America, as well as some of the oldest rolling stock of any metro system anywhere in the world.
 The R32s outlasted the newer R38s, R40s, R42s, and New York City Transit R44s.
-According to railfan James Greller, they are often cited for their superior durability and craftsmanship, along with the structural reinforcement done to their bodies during the GOH period.

 Despite their considerable structural quality, the R32s suffered from low mechanical reliability near the end of their service lives.
 They had the lowest Mean Distance Between Failures figures of the active fleet, as the overhauls they received during the 1988–89 period wore out after 29–30 years.
 Others criticized the R32s for their appearance and lack of comfort.
 In August 2011, The New York Times called the R32s "a dreary reminder to passengers of an earlier subterranean era", and claimed that "time has taken a toll" on the cars.
 The cars had worn-out air conditioning, propulsion, and braking systems, so they were often temporarily transferred to services with mostly outdoor or elevated portions, namely the A, J, and Z.

 In popular culture

 In the famous car chase scene in the film The French Connection, the chased train of R42s crashes into an R32.

 An R32 is featured in Men in Black II, featuring an alien entering a tunnel.
 Once there, it attacks and devours most of a subway train (which is a combination of R32 and R38 cars) until Agent J destroys it.
-He is then seen walking out of the station, 81st Street – Museum of Natural History.
+He is then seen walking out of the station, 81st Street–Museum of Natural History.

-An R32 is featured in Inside Llewyn Davis, but however, the train is historically inaccurate.
+An R32 is featured in Inside Llewyn Davis, but the train is historically inaccurate.

 A train of R32s was featured in the 2015 film Bridge of Spies, although the film is set a decade prior to their manufacturing.
-They were the oldest available rolling stock to form a realistic 10-car train for exterior filming.
-Interior shots were done with a more period-appropriate R11/R34 from the New York Transit Museum.
+Interior shots were filmed in the New York Transit Museum.